Mirantis/k8s-apps/charts/rollout/README.md

     * You should define proper `externalIP` for both `clusters` under `helmApplyConfig` group.

+    * If your cluster has RBAC enabled, the following should be added:
+      ```yaml
+      rbac:
+        enabled: true

+      spinnaker:
+        rbac:
+          enabled: true
+        jenkins:
+          rbac:
+            enabled: true
+      ```
     * You can optionally expose whatever services you want.
 They will have `NodePort` type by default.
 For more details about spinnaker and gerrit configuration please refer to their charts.